 Full-time students may complete the program in approximately five years.
 This would involve completing 60 units in seven semesters (9 units per semester) followed by a dissertation in 3 semesters.
-Part-time students will require more time.
-They may complete 60 units in 10 semesters followed by a dissertation.

 Prior to entering the program, students must complete three prerequisite courses: an upper division course in psychology, a course in statistics, and a course in experimental psychology.
 Students may apply to the program without these courses but they must complete the courses before they begin the program.
 In addition they must take the Graduate Record Exam.

 Students in Learning, Development and Instruction first complete 8 basic level courses.
 These include the following: